 Our friends in the north

-Julie obtained degrees in maths then creative writing from Edinburgh University, before working for several years as both a publisher and a freelance editor.
+Julie obtained degrees in maths then creative writing from Edinburgh University, before working for several years for a Scottish publisher and then as a freelance editor.

 Allan has worked in the book trade since 1996 and has been a literary agent since 2005.
 He is also an award-winning novelist, freelance editor and former publisher.